 Depending on the size of an II, the functions of CO and MLRO may be performed by the same person.
-15

-Compliance officer a and money laundering reporting officer 3.9 The principal function of the CO is to act as the focal point within an II for the oversight of all activities relating to the prevention and detection of ML/TF, and providing support and guidance to the senior management to ensure that ML/TF risks are adequately identified, understood and managed.
-In particular, the CO should assume responsibility for: (a) developing and/or continuously reviewing the II's AML/CFT Systems, including any group-wide AML/CFT Systems in the case of a Hong Kong-incorporated II, to ensure they remain up-to-date, meet current statutory and regulatory requirements, and are effective in managing ML/TF risks arising from the II's business; (b) overseeing all aspects of the II's AML/CFT Systems which include monitoring effectiveness and enhancing the controls and procedures where necessary; (c) communicating key AML/CFT issues with senior management, including, where appropriate, significant compliance deficiencies; and (d) ensuring AML/CFT staff training is adequate, appropriate and effective.
-3 3.10 An II should appoint an MLRO as a central reference point for reporting suspicious transactions and also as the main point of contact with the Joint Financial Intelligence Unit (JFIU) and law enforcement agencies.
+15 j Compliance officer and mo oney laundering reporting officer 3.9 The principal function of the CO is to act as the focal point within an II for the oversight of all activities relating to the prevention and detection of ML/TF, and providing support and guidance to the senior management to ensure that ML/TF risks are adequately identified, understood and managed.
+In particular, the CO should assume responsibility for: (a) developing and/or continuously reviewing the II's AML/CFT Systems, including any group-wide AML/CFT Systems in the case of an II that is incorporated in Hong Kong or is a redomiciled entity, to ensure they remain up-to-date, meet current statutory and regulatory requirements, and are effective in managing ML/TF risks arising from the II's business; (b) overseeing all aspects of the II's AML/CFT Systems which include monitoring effectiveness and enhancing the controls and procedures where necessary; (c) communicating key AML/CFT issues with senior management, including, where appropriate, significant compliance deficiencies; and (d) ensuring AML/CFT staff training is adequate, appropriate and effective.
+3.10 An II should appoint an MLRO as a central reference point for reporting suspicious transactions and also as the main point of contact with the Joint Financial Intelligence Unit (JFIU) and law enforcement agencies.
 The MLRO should play an active role in the identification and reporting of suspicious transactions.
 Principal functions of the MLRO should include having oversight of: (a) review of internal disclosures and exception reports and, in light of all available relevant information, determining whether or not it is necessary to make a report to the JFIU; (b) maintenance of all records related to such internal reviews; and (c) provision of guidance on how to avoid tipping off.
-Independent audit fu nction 3.11 An II should establish an independent audit function which should have a direct line of communication to the senior management of the II.
+Independent audit function 3.11 An II should establish an independent audit function which should have a direct line of communication to the senior management of the II.
 The function should have sufficient expertise and resources to enable it to carry out its responsibilities, including independent reviews of the II's AML/CFT Systems.